 Home > Inhabitants > Monsters

 "Monster" is a general term for creatures made entirely of mana.
 There are many types of monsters with a variety of different appearances and abilities, but all are characterized by a mysterious aggression toward humans.
-They were first recorded shortly after the Cataclysm, and the threat they represent has played a large part in defining the shape of human society.
+They first appeared during the Cataclysm, and the threat they represent has played a large part in defining the shape of human society.

 Monsters are made of mana, condensed into solid form.
 They don't need to eat or sleep, and even the ones that resemble animals lack common animal instincts.
 However, they do die; a monster that loses enough mana to destabilize its shape will dissolve back into the background mana field.
 They can be killed by straightforward attacks, or die from "old age" since they slowly leak mana back into the atmosphere even without outside interference.